Tools

 The Command Line

 Zsh.
 I finally switched over to Zsh when MacOS switched the default shell to Zsh several years ago (Catalina).
 I've found Oh My Zsh to be a helpful way to manage themes and plugins.
-I expected it's trick of updating every time you open a window to be more onerous, but it hasn't troubled me yet.
+I expected its trick of checking for updates updating every time you open a window to be onerous, but it hasn't troubled me yet.

 Mac Things